brendan-ch/personal-website/content/work/clockwise.md

 date: October 2021 - July 2022
 ---

-Clockwise is a Pomodoro timer designed to hely you focus.
+Clockwise is a Pomodoro timer designed to help you focus.

 # My Roles